 Fragments of the Dying Man is a personal journey of fragility, loss and desire.
 A diary of someone precariously juggling life and death, desiring to live and also having the fear of reaching the end.
-The suicide of a lover and personal sickness set the stage for this.
+The death of a lover and personal sickness set the stage for this.

 The act of photography is the pretext to get closer.
 To reconcile.
 To continue living in the act of having a dual life: one in a vulnerable position of solitude and the other, in the personal spaces of strangers, away from a distant past, a distant home .
 Some stay.
 Some fade away.